UK Council for Psychotherapy

 Not everything that counts can be counted, and not everything that can be counted counts.
 William Bruce Cameron

 Our Response To The Unknowable For many of us it can be counter-intuitive to be comfortable with not knowing things and when we don't know thing, this can paralyse us, we can freeze, stop doing things or be stuck in self-doubt.
 We may believe it is shameful not to know things, or that if we ask, we are weak.
 Telling ourselves we always must know things can put us on an uncomfortable hook.
 We may want to believe we should know the right & only answers for everything, that nothing should be ambiguous or a mystery.
 This same mystery may also be connected to the mystery of love or our sexual desire.
 We don't know what we don't know.
 As an American politician struggled to articulate that not all things can be known.
 "There are known knowns; there are things we know we know.
 We also know there are known unknowns."
-We may struggle with what is unresolved, irresolvable, insoluble & the ever-changing ethical & emotional dilemmas we face.
+Some of us may need to allow for the "critical thinker" in us not to know some things - staying with this, to allow for creative thinking, possible solutions to emerge.
+We may also struggle with what is unresolved, irresolvable, insoluble & the ever-changing ethical & emotional dilemmas we face.
 Impatient, insecure inside, we may want to be more relaxed, permitting ourselves not to know or control everything.
 Not being in control can bring up a lot in us.
 We may continuously keep busy & find silence difficult.
 Holding on to things we no longer need to, we may struggle to let go (especially if we believe we know everything, should know everything or take others' ideas as truths, which may also inhibit any spiritual search).
 Allowing ourselves to be lost, trusting it's OK that we don't know, we may want to place trust in us, trusting our feelings, senses, listen to our inner voice.
 Psychotherapy can provide the space to manage our confusions, frustrations & anxiety, explore what it would mean to give up our need to control, be open to learning.
 This may help us tolerate, bear the unknown, unknowable & the unexpected, suffering.
 And we may want to journey into some of these unknown territories, sit with things, see what else emerges.
 These areas too can be explored in counselling alongside exploring what is in our control.
 We also have an unconscious.
 Utilising our imagination & enjoying our curiosity (like the wondering or curiosity we had as a child, when it didn't matter) we may want to discover more about us, including what's been hidden, dormant aspects of our imagination, our values & the world, our own truth & knowledge.

 Believe those who are seeking the truth; doubt those who find it.
 Andre Gide